Long-Term Care Legislative Updates

 What's on the docket?

-A joint resolution was introduced by Ruth Ann Palumbo(D) directing the Department of Insurance to create a task force to explore the feasibility of implementing a statewide insurance program for long-term care services and supports.
+A joint resolution was introduced by Ruth Ann Palumbo(D) on February 22, 2024 directing the Department of Insurance to create a task force to explore the feasibility of implementing a statewide insurance program for long-term care services and supports.
+The resolution was not passed when the 2024 session adjourned and the bill is considered dead.

 Additional Resources